 - Extend the suspension of the parking bays along Harbour Parade in Ramsgate

-- Reinstate six parking spaces along Lombard Street, in Margate Old Town, opposite Market Place from 7 October 2020.
-The other spaces will remain suspended for the time being, however this will be kept under constant review
+- Reinstate six parking spaces along Lombard Street, in Margate Old Town, opposite Market Place.

 You can have your say on these changes and make suggestions via email: email@example.com